ned14/outcome/doc/md/02-tutorialA.md

 exception when you try to access an Expected which is valueless, as an `expected<T, E = void>` is not a possible Expected configuration due to requiring E to be constructible.

+\note By default Outcome static asserts if you use any its transports with a type or types which have throwing move constructors, warning you that in that use case you must write code to cope with valueless due to exception.
+These static asserts can be disabled using a type trait on a type by type basis, but this default behaviour will prevent accidental surprises when using Outcome's non-conforming Expected implementation.

+\warning These sorts of monadic transport are particularly sensitive to generating code and memory bloat if their move constructor can throw due to all the extra work Outcome must do to ensure exception safety.
+Try, whenever possible, to only use types in these transports with non-throwing move semantics (i.e. don't quickly disable the static assert above unless there is no other option available).

 \subsubsection expected_observers Expected's observers

 Generally speaking you will not want Expected to throw `bad_expected_access<E>` as a